 Oil-fired central heating.
 We are advised that mains water, electricity and telephone are connected.
 Private drainage.
 Alarm

 Babergh District Council - Council Tax Band F

-Cornard Tye is a small hamlet in the Stour Valley set on high ground between Sudbury (2 miles) and Newton Green.
+Cornard Tye is a small rural hamlet in the Stour Valley set on high ground between Sudbury (2 miles) and Newton Green.
 The surrounding Stour Valley countryside, immortalised by Gainsborough and Constable, is absolutely delightful - gently sloping, quintessential rural Suffolk.
 Country walks through surrounding orchards and fields and numerous country pursuits are literally on your doorstep with Newton Green Golf Club just 1 mile and Stoke by Nayland Hotel Spa & Golf Club just 5 miles.